freelawproject/juriscraper/readme.md

 Tests
 =====
 We got that!
 You can (and should) run the tests with `python tests/tests.py`.
+This will iterate over all of the *_example_* files and run the scrapers against them.

 Version History
 ===============
 **Past**

- - 0.1 - Supports all 13 Federal Circuit courts and the U.S. Supreme Court
+ - 0.1 - Supports opinions from all 13 Federal Circuit courts and the U.S. Supreme Court
+ - 0.2 - Supports opinions from all federal courts of special jurisdiction (Veterans, Tax, etc.)
+ - 0.8 - Supports oral arguments for all possible Federal Circuit courts.

 **Current**

- - 0.2 - Supports all federal courts of special jurisdiction (Veterans, Tax, etc.)
+ - 0.9 - Supports all state courts of last resort (typically the "Supreme" court)

 **Future Roadmap**

- - 0.9 - Support for all federal bankruptcy appellate panels (1st, 9th and 10th Cir.)
+ - 1.0 - Support opinions from for all federal bankruptcy appellate panels (1st, 9th and 10th Cir.)
- - 1.0 - Support for all state courts of last resort (typically the "Supreme" court)
- - 1.5 - Support for all intermediate appellate state courts
+ - 1.5 - Support opinions from for all intermediate appellate state courts
- - 1.6 - Support for all courts of U.S. territories (Guam, American Samoa, etc.)
+ - 1.6 - Support opinions from for all courts of U.S. territories (Guam, American Samoa, etc.)
- - 2.0 - Support for all federal district courts with non-PACER opinion listings
+ - 2.0 - Support opinions from for all federal district courts with non-PACER opinion listings
- - 2.5 - Support for all federal district courts with PACER written opinion reports (+JPML)
+ - 2.5 - Support opinions from for all federal district courts with PACER written opinion reports (+JPML)
- - 2.6 - Support for all federal district bankruptcy courts
+ - 2.6 - Support opinions from for all federal district bankruptcy courts
  - 3.0 - For every court above where a backscraper is possible, it is implemented.

 **Beyond**
- - Support video, oral argument audio, and transcripts everywhere available
+ - Support video, additional oral argument audio, and transcripts everywhere available
  - Add other countries, starting with courts issuing opinions in English.